nihospr01/OpenSpeechPlatform-2020B/README.md

 ## Firmware and OS

-2020a includes baseline version of libIMU that provides access to raw data from the three IMUs (3-D Accl and 3D-gyro data from left ear, right ear, and processing unit – a total of 18 dimensional vector at 100 Hz sampling) corresponding to physical activity and head motion.
+**IMU support:** baseline version of libIMU that provides access to raw data from the three IMUs (3-D Accl and 3D-gyro data from left ear, right ear, and processing unit – a total of 18 dimensional vector at 100 Hz sampling).
+The three IMUs (two on each BTE-RIC) and the PCD can be used for physical activity, balance, and he’d orientation research.

 ## Software